ProkopRandacek/rendering/readme.md

 - Shape transformation control from C (rn hardcoded in GLSL)
 - Maybe better animation control from C

-see `docs` for explanation what every file does.
+see `archtecture` for explanation what every file does.

 ## Build:
 Run the `run` script.
 The executable will start after the build is done.